cyberbotics/webots-doc/automobile/simple-vehicles.md

 For each model of [Car](#car), a 'simple' PROTO is present too.
 These simplified kinematic PROTO models are not based on a `Robot` node but on a `Solid` node, it is therefore not possible to add sensors or control them.
-But they are made to represent non-moving parked vehicles or to be moved using a Supervisor because they are much faster to simulate than the normal PROTO models.
+They are made to represent non-moving parked vehicles or to be moved using a Supervisor because they are much faster to simulate than the normal PROTO models.